What is Gonorrhea?

 Make an appointment with your doctor if you notice any troubling signs or symptoms, such as a burning sensation when you urinate or a pus-like discharge from your penis, vagina or rectum.

-Also make an appointment with your doctor if your partner has been diagnosed with gonorrhea.
+Also make an appointment with your doctor if your partner has been diagnosed with this infection.
 You may not experience signs or symptoms that prompt you to seek medical attention.
-But without treatment, you can reinfect your partner even after he or she has been treated for gonorrhea.
+But without treatment, you can reinfect your partner even after he or she has been treated for neisseria gonorrhoeae infection.

 How Is Gonorrhea Diagnosed?

-A person might receive a diagnosis of gonorrhea if they see a doctor because they have had symptoms or because they suspect that they have been exposed to the infection.
+A person might receive a diagnosis of neisseria gonorrhoeae infection if they see a doctor because they have had symptoms or because they suspect that they have been exposed to the infection.
 The doctor will ask the person about their symptoms and medical history.
 They will also order a test, which might require a urine sample or a swab of the penis, cervix, urethra, anus, or throat.

 Gonorrhea is diagnosed using a lab test